 Georgian Pipeline Company operates the pipeline on behalf of Azerbaijan İnternational Operating Company and its shareholders.

-In the first quarter of 2021, around 9 million barrels (more than 1 million tonnes) WREP-exported crude oil was lifted at Supsa terminal loaded on 12 tankers.
+In the first half of 2023, around 1 million barrels WREP-exported crude oil was lifted at Supsa terminal and loaded on tankers.